techascent/tech.ml.dataset/docs/walkthrough.md

 Logically, a dataset is a map of column name to column data.
 Column data is typed so for instance you may have a column of 16 bit integers or 64 bit floating point numbers.
-Column names may be keywords or strings but the column values must be strings or some subset of the java primitives due to the current underlying implementations.
-Data is stored contiguously in jvm arrays while missing values are indicated with bitsets.
-Unlike Pandas, there is currently no Object column type.
+Column names may be any java object and column values may be of the tech.datatype primitive, datetime, or objects.
+This stored contiguously in jvm arrays while missing values are indicated with bitsets.

 Given this definition, the intention is to allow more or less normal flows familiar